Analysis: U.S. bankers voice new optimism as businesses line up for loans

 Bankers are hopeful, too.

-Mike Corbat, CEO of Citigroup Inc (C.N), the most international of the big U.S. banks, said on Thursday that the outlook for economies around the world is better now than last year.
+Mike Corbat, CEO of Citigroup Inc, the most international of the big U.S. banks, said on Thursday that the outlook for economies around the world is better now than last year.

 “Growth looks better.
 Economies continue to heal,” he said.